bourumir-wyngs/rs-opw-kinematics/README.md

 also rotation, or just a single pair is enough if only shift (but not a rotation) is involved.

-Once constructed by specifying original and transformed points, the Frame object can take "canonical" joint angles and calculated joint angles for the transformed (shifted and rotated) trajector.
+Once constructed by specifying original and transformed points, the Frame object can take "canonical" joint angles and calculated joint angles for the transformed (shifted and rotated) trajectory.
 See the [frame](https://docs.rs/rs-opw-kinematics/1.7.0/rs_opw_kinematics/frame/index.html) documentation for details.

 ## Individual link positions